Optimization-Induced Dynamics of Lipschitz Continuity in Neural Networks: Framework validation

 \section{Framework validation}

 \textbf{Experimental Settings}.
 We conduct numerical experiments to validate our framework, using a five-layer ConvNet (details in Table~\ref{tab:network_config_cnn} in the Appendix), optimized with SGD (without momentum).
-Although we have developed an efficient gradient noise estimator, the experiments still require approximately $570+$ hours (\ie~$24+$ days) on a single NVIDIA RTX\textsuperscript{TM} 6000 Ada Generation, owing to the substantial computational demands.
 Experimental details are as follows: \begin{enumerate}

 \item \textbf{Datasets}.
 To validate the effectiveness of our framework across various datasets, the ConvNet is trained on CIFAR-10 and CIFAR-100 respectively, for $39,000$ steps ($200$ epochs) with a learning rate of $10^{-3}$ and a batch size of $256$.